About

 I have a Bachelor's degree in Artificial Intelligence and a Master's in Theoretical foundations of computer science.
 I've also done a Ph.D. program at BSUIR doing the research in Semantic AI and Knowledge Graphs, however, juggling that with a full-time job became a bit much.
 I finished the academic years, got a Researcher degree (which doesn't really have a direct EU/US equivalent), but dropped out of the Ph.D. defense in order to focus on my software engineering career.

-Still, the experience was worth it โ it made me way more experiment-driven in everyday life.
-No Ph.D., but I did master the ability to question and overthinking everything โ especially my own decisions.
+Still, the experience was worth it β€” it made me way more experiment-driven in everyday life.
+No Ph.D., but I've certainly perfected the skill of questioning and overthinking everything β€” especially when it comes to my own decisions.

 Other

-If I'm not coding, you'll probably find me outdoors โ hiking in the mountains, running by the sea or on the tennis court.
-The gym, pool and sauna are my constants - some days I'm lifting heavy, other days I'm just trying not to sink.
+If I'm not coding, you'll probably find me outdoors β€” hiking in the mountains, running by the sea or on the tennis court.
+Gym, swimming pool and sauna are my constants - some days I'm lifting heavy, other days I'm just trying not to sink.

-When I slow down, I turn to walks, books, chess, music or guitar.
-I love spending time alone and recharge best in solitude, where I can reflect and unwind.
-That way, I can quickly put my mask back on when I'm with others.
+I love spending time alone and recharge best in solitude, where I can reflect and unwind, so that I'm ready to quickly put my mask back on when I'm around others.

-I can't sit still for long โ I get random bursts of inspiration and end up trading sleep for late-night coding projects.
-Who knows, maybe one of these ideas will be the next big thing (even if more than half of them never see the light of day).
+I'm not great at sitting still for too long β€” I get random bursts of inspiration, whether it's an unplanned little journey or trading sleep for late-night coding projects.
+Who knows, maybe one of these projects will turn into the next big thing (even if most of them never see the light of day).

-I try to live by a simple rule โ stay curious, quiet and kind, and do not take life too seriously.
-I've learned that most things work out in the end, just maybe not in the way you expected.
-Turns out, 'having a plan' is just a polite way of telling the universe what to mess with next.
-Life has a much better imagination than I do and sure knows how to keep things interesting.
+I try to live by a simple rule β€” stay curious, quiet and kind, and do not take life too seriously.
+I've learned that most things work out in the end, just not always how you expect - the universe surely knows how to keep things interesting.
 But maybe that's the point - if we always knew what was coming, we'd miss the magic and joy of being surprised.

 Headshots